-As always, lady justice faces two powerful enemies – the twin evils of delay and expense.
+As always with the law, parents involved with the Family Court face two powerful enemies – the twin evils of delay and expense.

-There are also many cases, one being a case involving a UKAP member: In the Matter of J (A Child) EWCA Civ 1231 where the trial judge attempted to shut down discussion of the problems leading to the alienation.
+There are many cases that demonstrate the problem of delay, one being a case involving a UKAP member: In the Matter of J (A Child) EWCA Civ 1231, where the trial judge attempted to shut down discussion of the problems leading to the alienation.

 These problems of delay and expense can be taken together, as they tend to feed off each other.
 They are caused by: